bmays9/js-racing/README.md

 ## How to fork the repository

-1. Login to Github
+1. Login to Github.
 2. Go to the project repository at (https://github.com/bmays9/js-racing)
 3. Click the 'Fork' button.

 ## Credits and References

-I used the following webpages to assist with building the code for this website.
+I used the following webpages to assist with building the JavaScript code for this website.

 - To find an object in an array by element
   - https://www.freecodecamp.org/news/javascript-array-of-objects-tutorial-how-to-create-update-and-loop-through-objects-using-js-array-methods/